 After these things Jesus walked in Galilee: for he would not walk in Jewry (Judaea), because the Jews sought to kill him.
 Now the Jews feast of tabernacles was at hand.
 His brethren therefore said unto him, Depart hence, and go into Judaea…Then Jesus said unto them, “My time is not yet come…Go ye up unto this feast: I go not up yet…for my time in not yet full come.”
 When he had said these words unto them, he abode still in Galilee.
 But when his brethren were gone up, he also went up unto the feast, not openly, but as it were in secret.
 (John 7)

-Jesus did teach briefly in the Temple but was mostly concerned with why everybody hated him …Why go ye about to kill me?
+Jesus may have taught briefly in the Temple but was mostly concerned with why everybody hated him …Why go ye about to kill me?
 He knows why…He knew how he had set the stage by “cleansing the Temple.”
-How he attacked the High Priests baliwick.
+How he attacked the High Priests bailiwick.
 I think the plans he made next secretly were to set the stage to get him before Pilate at the next Passover so he could get sent to Rome to present his bloodline and his claim to the throne before Caesar.
 He knew it would not be easy and it was going to be dangerous.
 He knew that Caiaphas and the priests were waiting for him…to kill him.

 Much people of the Jews therefore knew that (Jesus) was there: and they came not for Jesus’ sake only, but that they might see Lazarus also, whom he had raised from the dead (would raise to power from a long exile–irony).
 But the chief priests, consulted that they might put Lazarus also to death.
 (John 12: 9-10)

-(As we will see in a later chapter, Simon son of Boethus, father of Lazarus…my theory… will become High Priest again a bit later so this is not totally off the wall.)
+(As we will see in a later chapter, Simon son of Boethus, father of Eleazar/Lazarus…my theory… will become High Priest again a bit later so this is not totally off the wall.)

 After two days was the feast of the Passover…and the chief priest and the scribes sought how they might take him by craft, and put him to death.
 But they said, Not on the feast day, lest there be an uproar of the people…(Mark 14:1-2)